 Under the general direction of the Grand Chief, the Circumpolar Relations Department has been established to monitor and address international and circumpolar issues that may affect the interests of Yukon First Nations peoples.
-The Circumpolar Relations office also hosts the permanent secretariat for the Arctic Athabaskan Council (AAC) as well as managing the Northern Contaminants Program, the Northern Ecosystem Initiative (NEI) and climate change initiatives.
+The Circumpolar Relations office manages the Northern Contaminants Program, and climate change initiatives.

 The Circumpolar Relations Unit took the comments given at the CYFN General Assembly in 1999-2000 and began work in the area of climate change.
 Specific work includes climate change impacts and adaptations as it relates to community health, human-environments and ecosystems, and the promotion of energy efficient technologies and the reduction green house gas emissions.

 The Arctic Athabaskan Council continues to serve the CYFN as their aboriginal representative organization for circumpolar and international affairs.
 The CYFN Circumpolar Relations’ mandate is to ensure Yukon First Nations interests are effectively represented in the Arctic Council and other international environmental fora.